mr-nfamous/ungop/readme.md

 reasonably designed profanity filters.

 There are two possible ways these requirements can be met.
 The first, which was chosen by the C standard committees is obfuscation by encumbrance.
 E.g.

     atomic_compare_exchange_strong
     stdc_trailing_zeros

 The other, chosen by us, is to obfuscate by algorithm.
 That is, all ungop instruction names follow exactly the same pattern, without exception.
-Specifically, each name begins with a three ASCII letter prefix, followed by a single latin letter variant modifier.
+Specifically, each name begins with a three ASCII letter prefix, followed by a single letter variant modifier.
 Most instructions also have type specific variants, which are named by appending an algorithmically derived suffix to the base name, but more on that later.

 Compare the following ungop instructions with the equivalent C2x standard library function names: